The 3 Signs You’re in Professional Poverty (And What to Do About It)

 🧠 Stage 4: Strategize Era

-🚀 Stage 5: Sustain & Scale Era
+🚀 Stage 5: Scale Era

 The best part?
 You don’t have to guess where you are.